How to Get Along with Colleagues

 4. Respect the diversity

 Today, employers are willing to hire specialists of diverse nationalities, ethnical and cultural background.
-Your ability to build positive working relationships will also depend on how well you communicate with diverse people, avoid sensitive subjects of conversation and respect the opinions which are different from yours.
+Your ability to build positive working relations will also depend on how well you communicate with diverse people, avoid sensitive subjects of conversation and respect the opinions which are different from yours.

 Most importantly, if you’re in the leadership role, you should treat everyone equally regarding of their background.
 This will foster positive relationships in a team and increase productivity accordingly.